-Four staff members have been appointed by Council to assist the elected office bearers in the administration of the College:
+Eight staff members have been appointed by Council to assist the elected office bearers in the administration of the College:

-- The Executive Officer, Mr Kim Hudson is available through the College Office five days per week between 9:00 am and 3:00pm. - The College Manager, Dr Mary Anne Hiscutt, manages the operations of the College Office - and is available Mondays to Wednesdays 8am to 4pm. and Friday 8.00 am to 2.00 pm. - The Project Officer, Dr Rachel Tan, undertakes projects on behalf of the Board of Examiners and works remotely from the College Office on Tuesdays and Wednesdays. - The Examination Officer, Ms. Robyn Pettigrew manages the examination process and is available Monday to Thursday 8.00 a.m. to 4.00 p.m. and Friday 8.00 a.m. to 2.00 p.m. - The Assistant College Manager, Ms Sharon Tinsley is employed to assist Mary Anne and Kim with office administration and is available Monday to Friday 8:30 a.m. to 3.00 p.m.
+- The Chief Executive Officer, Mr Stephen Alderman is available through the College Office five days per week between 9:00 am and 4:00pm. - The College Manager, Dr Mary Anne Hiscutt, manages the operations of the College Office and is available Monday to Thursday between 8am to 4pm. and Friday 8.00 am to 2.00 pm. - The Project Officer, Dr Rachel Tan, undertakes projects on behalf of the Board of Examiners and works remotely from the College Office on Tuesdays and Wednesdays. - The Examinations Officer, Ms. Robyn Pettigrew manages the examination process and is available Monday to Thursday 8.00 a.m. to 4.00 p.m. and Friday 8.00 a.m. to 2.00 p.m. - The Assistant Examinations Officer, Mrs Lynda Kennedy, assists Robyn in the examination process and is available Monday and Tuesday 8:00 to 3:00 and Wednesday 8:00 to 12:00 - The Assistant College Manager, Ms Sharon Tinsley is employed to assist Mary Anne and Stephen with office administration and is available Monday to Friday 8:30 a.m. to 3.00 p.m. - The Administration Assistant, Ms Libby Scharf, assists Mary Anne and Sharon in the office and is available Tuesday, Wednesday and Thursday. - The Membership, Marketing and Events Officer, Mrs Thy Boskovic, is available Monday and Tuesday 8:00 to 3:00 and Wednesday 8:00 to 12:00.